Home - RPG Games - Romancing SaGa 2: Revenge of the Seven Review

 Imma be honest, this games CONCEPT is my dream game. building a kingdom in a fatasy land over the course of thousands of years over multiple generations in an rpg is an amazing concept. however the fantasy land feels pre-packaged and overused from any other kid friendly fantasy JRPG.
 Im not enthused about building or exploring a kingdom here because i can expect anything and everything in any other territory im expanding in. the progression is fun but the game-play aint anything fantastic to see.
 Due to the plot splitting so much the characters are just cardboard cutouts with a theme.
 I will give the game credit of a unique amount of splitting over time, but you cant really tell thats whats happening unless you replay THE ENTIRE GAME.
 I cant recommend it, its just not worth the time invested.

-JP voices are nice.
-EN are awful, no soulwhile you're encouraged to fail in combat, it doesn't always feel right
+While you're encouraged to fail in combat, it doesn't always feel right on Classic.

-imo first part of the game with Gerard arc that's when you learn game mechanics so it's ok to reload.
-But after "story" continues it will be more fun to just comply to the game fail and retryLife Point count- imo this should be hidden value and instead stats should drop by 25% after loosing 50% LP, to show that character is about to disapearFYI
+IMO first part of the game with story Arc (Gerard) that's when you learn game mechanics so it's ok to reload.
+But when "saga" continues it will be more fun to just comply to the with game's "fail and retry" system.

--king gender matters for 1 quest (dancer, he needs to be male).
-And this quest is very easy to fail, both with time skip (quests) and dying (new king).
+-emperor gender (switchable mid game) matters for 2 quests (dancer, he needs to be male).
+And this quest is very easy to fail, so don't stress, leave it for NG+

 -formation "harder to target" is BS, your ranged and mage characters still need max armor to not die

--weapon variety is usefull, but focusing on 1 attack type is more beneficial than managing both magic and two weapon specsTLDR
+-weapon variety in team is usefull, but focusing on 1 attack type per character is mandatory rather trying both magic and two weapon specs.
+Just ignore hard zones.TLDR

 it's not amazing, but enjoyable jrpg